 Freezing Credit Is Free.
 Here’s Why You Should Do it Now.

-Turning on a credit freeze is now more straightforward and friendly to activate and temporally lift than ever.
-In addition, placing a security freeze on your account makes it difficult for criminals to use stolen data to open fraudulent accounts, or borrow money, in your name.
+Turning on a credit freeze is now more straightforward to activate and to temporarily lift than ever.
+In addition, placing a security freeze on your account makes it difficult for criminals to use stolen data to open fraudulent accounts or borrow money in your name.

 Under the current federal law, credit freezes are now free nationally for everyone.
-The three primary credit reporting bureaus, Equifax and TransUnion, and Experian, now provide free credit freeze and un-freeze service.
+The three primary credit reporting bureaus, Equifax, TransUnion, and Experian, now provide free credit freeze and unfreeze services.
 For credit freezes to work effectively, you must place a freeze at all three bureaus.

-Credit bureaus also offer s service called a credit “lock,” they promote as a more convenient way to protect your data.
+Credit bureaus also offer a service called a credit “lock,” which they promote as a more convenient way to protect your data.
 However, some of these offerings carry fees.
 Most consumer advocates favor freezes because the rules are set by law rather than the credit bureaus themselves.

 The law allows parents to create and freeze credit files for their children under 16 to prevent their identities from being used fraudulently.
 In addition, the Federal Trade Commission offers information on how to protect your children’s accounts.

-Freezes will not protect you from all types of fraud, like a criminal using existing credit card numbers or pretending as you online to claim your Social Security benefits.
-To help prevent those types of theft, check your credit card statements regularly for questionable charges.
+Freezes will not protect you from all types of fraud, like a criminal using existing credit card numbers or pretending to be you online to claim your Social Security benefits.
+To help prevent such theft, check your credit card statements regularly for suspicious charges.
 In addition, you should set up and monitor an online Social Security account to prevent criminals from opening one first and diverting your benefit checks.

 You should check your credit report periodically.
 Each of the three credit bureaus must provide one free report a year at annualcreditreport.com.
-(Having a security freeze will not prevent you from getting your free annual report the FTC tells you how.)
+(Having a security freeze will not prevent you from getting your free annual report.
+The FTC tells you how.)
 I suggest getting a report from one of the three bureaus every four months on a rotating basis.
-These reports will help you keep an eye on your credit reports for free by only accessing each bureau once a year.
+These reports will help you keep an eye on your credit reports for free by allowing you to access each bureau only once a year.

-Identity thieves can intercept new credit and insurance offers sent through US Postal mail to get your ID information.
+Identity thieves can intercept new credit and insurance offers sent through the US Postal Service to get your ID information.
 If you use the mail-in form, you can opt out of receiving offers for five years online or permanently.

 Visit these websites to set up security freezes:

-- TransUnion: Manage Credit Freeze – Login to manage freeze.
+- TransUnion: Manage Credit Freeze – Log in to manage the freeze.

-- Mobile apps – Apple Devices or Android Phones & Tablets – OK.
+- Mobile apps – Android Phones & Tablets

 - Equifax: Create Credit Freeze – Click “Get Started”